Asthma-friendly sports fulfill a number of requirements. When weighing up which sport to begin, ask the following questions:

 What about scuba diving?

 Traditionally it’s been an absolute no-no for asthmatics to even consider scuba diving.
-But at a recent Undersea and Hyperbaric Medical Society Workshop, it was decided that asthma should no longer be considered the absolute contradiction to diving that it was previously thought to be.
+But it's now been decided that asthma should no longer be considered the absolute contradiction to diving that it was previously thought to be.
 If your asthma is well controlled, exploring the deep blue may become a reality.

 However, there are some asthmatics who would be at too great a risk to consider diving.
 These include: